OWASP/www-project-developer-guide/draft/08-verification/01-guides/02-mas.md

 #### Why use MASTG?

-The OWASP MASVS is the industry standard for mobile app security, and provides a list of security controls that are expected in a mobile application.
+The OWASP MASVS is the industry standard for mobile application security, and provides a list of security controls that are expected in a mobile application.
 If the application does not implement these controls correctly then it could be vulnerable;
 the MASTG tests that the application has the controls listed in the MASVS.

 #### How to use MASTG

+The OWASP Spotlight series provides an overview of using the MASTG:
+'Project 13 - [OWASP Mobile Security Testing Guide (MSTG)][spotlight13]'.

-The MASTG project contains a large number of resources that can be used during verification and testing of mobile applications, so pick and choose the resources that are applicable to your application.
+The MASTG project contains a large number of resources that can be used during verification and testing of mobile applications; pick and choose the resources that are applicable to specific application.

 * Refer to the MASTG section on the concepts and theory to ensure good understanding of the testing process
 * Select the [MASTG tests][mastgtests] that are applicable to the application and its platform OS